Nelyah/manage-students/README.md

 Manage Students scripts
 =======================

 This repos is made for the class UE 1I002 at UPMC.
-In there you will find scripts allowing you to perform various task teacher-related:
+In there you will find scripts allowing you to perform various teacher-related tasks:
 * Create for each student a separate folder containing all of their submitted TMEs
 * Check submissions of each student, with the possibility to get a mail report
 * Mailing individually each student with all comments made during the correction